sunholo-data/emissary/README.md

 # Emissary

-Emissary is an AI assisted messenger service that can beused to create an Emissary to speak on your behalf.
+Emissary is an AI assisted messenger service that can be used to create an Emissary to speak on your behalf.

 Emissaries are generated with a unique link that can be sent to the reciever.
 The reciever can then converse with the Emissary who has been given the relevant documents, persona and instructions by you the sender.
 Recievers can then reply to you or the Emissary.